1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ---

 ## Thermistor
-The thermistor which is used is a capsuled NTC 100k.
+The thermistor which is used is a capsuled 100k NTC "EPCOS 100K B57560G104F" type.
 The diameter is 3mm, the length is about 5.5mm.
 It comes with a short wiring and the specific connector (JST PH 2.0 (?)) attached.

 The following picture shows the stock thermistor being used.